Pediatric Critical Care Fellowship

 Our goal is to develop pediatric intensivists with the skills and experience to pursue successful academic careers.
 We offer extensive opportunities for dedicated research training, with the majority of our pediatric critical care faculty holding NIH grants.
 A typical fellow will spend 17 months engaged in research and other scholarly activities.

-Application, Interview and Match
+Application, Interview, and Match

 Our program participates in the National Resident Matching Program for Pediatric Critical Care Medicine.
 Applications for the pediatric critical care fellowship are accepted through the AAMC Electronic Residency Application Service (ERAS).
 Please visit ERAS for application requirements, deadlines, ERAS tools and worksheets, and submission.